goleastro/go-de-zoomcamp-project-2024/README.md

 We have developed a dashboard with a few tiles by:

 - Using cycle data provided by TfL here cycling.data.tfl.gov.uk.
-- Creating a pipeline that processes the dataset and loads it GCS in Parquet format.
+- Creating a pipeline in Mage that processes the dataset and loads it GCS in Parquet format.
 - The pipeline also move the data from the data lake to BigQuery.
-- Transforming the data in the data warehouse: prepare it for the dashboard
+- We then used DBT to transform the data in the data warehouse into a production environment where it is now prepared for the dashboard.
-- Building a dashboard to visualize the data
+- Looker Studio was then used to present the cycle data information in a dashboard.

 # Data Pipeline
-The pipeline could be stream or batch: this is the first thing you'll need to decide

-Stream: If you want to consume data in real-time and put them to data lake
-Batch: If you want to run things periodically (e.g. hourly/daily)
+The cycle data is made available periodically, and therefore we have created a batch processing pipeline.

 # Technologies
-You don't have to limit yourself to technologies covered in the course.
-You can use alternatives as well:
+The technologies that were used are

 - Cloud: GCP
 - Infrastructure as code (IaC): Terraform
 - Workflow orchestration: Mage
 - Data Warehouse: BigQuery
-- Batch processing: Spark
+- Batch processing: Pandas, DBT cloud
 - Stream processing: None